 Christian workers can take the Gospel into this region via films and recordings, and also use stories from Scripture.

-There may well be no followers of Jesus among this Muslim people group, but pray for those that will soon come to faith.
+There are few followers of Jesus among this Muslim people group, but pray for the many who will soon come to faith.
 Pray that the Lord will provide good pastors and teachers for them, and that they will follow the Lord with total commitment.

 Pray for the Kota Banguin Malay, that they will soon come to a more correct understanding of who Jesus (whom Muslims call Isa al-Masih) truly is, and understand the significance of his death on the cross.